 Thomas Webb, 33, identifies as gender-fluid and feels masculine “two-thirds” of the time.
 Webb’s gender-fluid expression alternates from masculine to feminine with how they dress, from suits to skirts.

-"When I was in high school, I don't remember words like that ever existing.
-I didn't learn about the word 'gender-queer' until my early 20s.
-I was using terms like 'cross-dresser' or 'transvestite' to describe myself, because that was all that I was aware of at the time," t
+“When I was in high school, I don’t remember words like that ever existing.
+I didn’t learn about the word ‘gender-queer’ until my early 20s.
+I was using terms like ‘cross-dresser’ or ‘transvestite’ to describe myself, because that was all that I was aware of at the time,” they said.